AngeloJacobo/RISC-V/README.md

  - `extra/` folder = contains my own assembly testfiles for all basic instructions, system instructions, and pipeline hazards

 ## Pipeline Features
- - 5 pipeline stages
+ - 5 pipelined stages
- - Separate data and instruction memory interface [Harvard architecture]
+ - Separate data and instruction memory interface **[Harvard architecture]**
  - Load instructions take a minimum of 2 clk cycles
- - Taken branch and jump instructions take a minimum of 6 clk cycles [No Branch Prediction Used]
+ - Taken branch and jump instructions take a minimum of 6 clk cycles **[No Branch Prediction Used]**
  - Two **consecutive** instructions with data dependency take a minimum of 2 clk cycles.
-Nonconsecutive instructions with data dependency take a minimum of 1 clk cycle [Operation Forwarding used]
+Nonconsecutive instructions with data dependency take a minimum of 1 clk cycle **[Operation Forwarding used]**
- - All remaining instructions take a minimum of 1 clk cycle
+ - **All remaining instructions take a minimum of 1 clk cycle**

 ## Supported Features of Zicsr Extension Module
  - **CSR instructions**: `CSRRW`, `CSRRS`, `CSRRC`, `CSRRWI`, `CSRRSI`, `CSRRCI`